Internal Family Systems Model: History

+Theory and background

+IFS has three core theoretical principles: Non-pathological multiplicity of the mind, Systems Theory and an adaption of Buddhist philosophy’s practice of witnessing consciousness.
+Broadly, these principles are used to non-judgmentally observe and evaluate complex mental systems.
+This approach builds on Richard Schwartz's experiences with persons experiencing eating disorders, who he noticed often spoke about the self as various conflicting "parts" or sub-personalities.
+Trained as a family therapist, Schwartz noticed that these parts exhibited common presentations in family therapy, leading him to develop the approach.

 Parts

 IFS posits that the mind is made up of multiple parts, and underlying them is a person's core or true Self.
 Like members of a family, a person's inner parts can take on extreme roles or subpersonalities.
 Each part has its own perspective, interests, memories, and viewpoint.
-A core tenet of IFS is that every part has a positive intent, even if its actions are counterproductive and/or cause dysfunction.
+A core tenet of IFS is that every part has a positive intent, even if its actions are counterproductive or cause dysfunction.
 There is no need to fight with, coerce, or eliminate parts; the IFS method promotes internal connection and harmony to bring the mind back into balance.